iotaledger/wallet.rs/README.md

 We recommend you update Rust to the latest stable version [`rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
 Nightly should be fine but there's a chance some changes are not compatible.

-`no_std` is not supported currently, but we are working on it, and will provide it as a feature once the new implementation is ready.

 ### Dependencies

 `cmake`, `clang` and `openssl` are required.
 In order to run the build process succesfully using Cargo you might need install additional build tools on your system.

 ### Windows